technqvi/SMart-AI/Model-TF_Keras/DNN-1-TF-KerasProcessing/README.md

 # About
-This project involves building multiclass classification and binary classification deep learning models with Tensorflow-Keras to predict severity level on Incident data on BigQuery, there are several steps from building the model to the serving model to get new data to make a prediction
+This project involves building multiclass classification and binary classification deep learning models with Tensorflow-Keras to predict severity level on Incident data on BigQuery.

 ### Tools, Services and Framework
 - Keras, Keras Tuner and Tensorflow